Pareto-optimal Trade-offs Between Communication and Computation with Flexible Gradient Tracking: Problem Formulation and Algorithm Design

 Then, Algorithm~\ref{Alg_Flexible_DSGT} can be rewritten in a compact form:

 where

 denotes the collection of the stochastic gradient at the snapshot point $\mathbf{z}_t$ at iteration $t$, and its expectation is denoted by

-We note that $\bar{W}$ takes different forms depending on the communication protocol employed.
-In the case of FlexGT, we have $\bar{W}=W^{\alpha }$.
-Otherwise, when the accelerated gossip communication protocol is used as in Acc-FlexGT, we have $\bar{W}=M_{\alpha }$ with $M_{\alpha }$ obtained through $\alpha$ communication steps:
+We note that the form of $\bar{W}$ varies with the communication protocol used, as specified in lines 11 and 12 of Algorithm~\ref{Alg_Flexible_DSGT}.
+In the case of FlexGT (cf., line 11), we have $\bar{W}=W^{\alpha }$.
+Otherwise, when the accelerated gossip communication protocol is used as in Acc-FlexGT (cf., line 12), we have $\bar{W}=M_{\alpha }$ with $M_{\alpha }$ obtained through $\alpha$ communication steps:

 with $M_{-1}=M_0=I$.
-Although in both cases there are $\alpha$ communications per round, the difference is in prior knowledge, e.g., the spectral gap of the graph, which leads to distinct communication properties, as described in the following lemma.
+Note that $\bar{W}$ is still a doubly-stochastic matrix.
+Although both cases involve $\alpha$ communications per round, they differ in the available prior knowledge, i.e., whether the spectral gap of the graph is known a priori for designing the stepsize $\eta$, which results in distinct communication properties, as stated in the following lemma.

-\begin{Lem} Suppose Assumption \ref{Ass_graph} holds and denote $\bar{\rho}_W:=\left\| \bar{W}-\mathbf{J} \right\| ^2$.
+\begin{Lem} Suppose Assumption~\ref{Ass_graph} holds and denote $\bar{\rho}_W:=\left\| \bar{W}-\mathbf{J} \right\| ^2$.
 Then, for FlexGT, we have

 and for Acc-FlexGT,

 \end{Lem}